Court Rulings Index

 On the Loss of Citizenship When Ejected

 Throughout the Legal Code and our body of jurisprudence, we have held that the Government is subservient to the people.
 With Citizenship, this subservience places the burden on the Government to prove that the Citizen acted in a willful manner that resulted in the legal removal of their citizenship.
 Our laws place great emphasis on how and when citizenship can be removed, outlining multiple steps that must be taken to remove a person from our rolls.
-The Speaker is directed to specific events that trigger removal, the Court may only remove citizenship for the Crime of Treason, and the Vice Delegate must present a case to the Regional Assembly for review and a vote before rejecting an application for citizenship.
+The Speaker is directed to remove citizenship only as a result of specific events that trigger removal, the Court may only remove citizenship for the Crime of Treason, and the Vice Delegate must present a case to the Regional Assembly for review and a vote before rejecting an application for citizenship.
 Reviewing the historical context in which the Court held the original case, the laws at the time, and our laws today, a common thread runs through it all.
 Each clause that addresses the removal of citizenship is preceded by a voluntary action of the Citizen or applicant.
 Failing to maintain a nation in the region, failing to maintain a nation at all, and conducting acts that are offensive to the community are all voluntary acts, whether the citizens are doing something or choosing to not do something that is required of them.
 It is with this context we uphold the court's original ruling.

 There are well established laws on how an ejection from the region should and must be handled.
 Section 3.5 of the Legal Code establishes a multi-step process that the Government must follow when ejecting a nation from the region, and that person is entitled to due process.
 This lends further legal support for the Court's original ruling.
 In the event that a nation is ejected for being a security risk to the region, the legal code does not provide for the removal of citizenship and does provide for redress to the nation in question.
 The Court must hold a hearing on the ejection and hold a trial on the underlying criminal activity, a process in which the Government must prove the nation acted in some manner.
 These protections and steps are well established for good reason.
 To permit the loss of citizenship based solely on an ejection and without due process opens the door for rogue officials to eject and remove citizenship of its opposition and suppress the rights of the people.